Juansolo457/angular-patterns-2023/README.md

 # animal-based-calculator
-angular based calorie calculator for eating an animal based diet
+angular web app with a calorie calculator for eating an animal based diet